I-Lima/Estribado-Broker-API/README.md

 ### Login no sistema

-Efetua o login no sistema
+Efetua o login no sistema.

 **Endpoint:**